HumanAutomationInteractionLab-HAIL/weibo-spider/readme.md

 ## Contents

-1. HsinWeiboSpider with mongoDB = ./hsinWeiboSpider
+1. HsinWeiboSpider is a crawler to crawl posts from weibo with mongoDB = ./hsinWeiboSpider
 2. douban top 250 movies crawler as test crawler 1 = ./douban250
 3. mswallpaper is a crawler to grab wallpapers from microsoft as test crawler 2 = ./mswallpaper
 4. douban top 250 movies crawler by scrapy as test crawler 3 = ./scrapyspider